Top 10 Best Ancient Civilizations

 16 Japan

-Japan is an ancient country with great buildings and innovation, such as the ironclad, and, despite having a great population on a little land, even in the 11th/12th century, Japan had more people than all the European countries.
+Japan is an ancient country with great buildings and innovation, such as the ironclad.
+Despite having a great population on a little land, even in the 11th/12th century, Japan had more people than all the European countries.
 It had impressive urbanism in its great cities, such as Edo.
-The Japanese people had Murasaki Shikibu, who is the most ancient literary book writer, having written the Genji Monogatari, the oldest romance in the world.
+The Japanese people had Murasaki Shikibu, the most ancient literary book writer, having written the Genji Monogatari, the oldest romance in the world.

-Not very well known because of its cut-off trade system, but filled with knowledge, logic, and brilliant ideas.
-There were emperors, samurais, and geishas.
+Not very well known because of its cut-off trade system, Japan was filled with knowledge, logic, and brilliant ideas.
+There were emperors, samurai, and geisha.
 Fantastic paintings and art were created.

 17 Scandinavia (Vikings)